In a New England Graveyard - poetry partly decoded

 "Memento mori"-where the feet have trod

 In 1880 Milicent was doing what?
-She graduated in 1880.
-She took some time off when money was tight and her sister died.
+She graduated from UCB in 1880.
+She took some time off from school when money was tight and her sister died in 1878.
+Some "Lucy Letters" cover this time.
+Will check those.

-In 1878 there were two deaths in the family - Milicent's beloved older sister Annie died in January 1878 from a long illness.
+In 1878 there were two deaths in the family - Milicent's beloved older sister Annie died at age 21 in January 1878 from a long illness.
 She was buried in the family graveyard on the Shinn Ranch.
-Her uncle, Dr. Joseph W. Clark, died in San Francisco later that year in December 1878.
+Her uncle, Dr. Joseph W. Clark (AKA Uncle Dr.), died in San Francisco later that year in December 1878.
 He was buried in the Lone Mountain Cemetery in San Francisco.
+That is a lot of deaths in one year.

-Uncle Dr. was the first Clark family member to come to California in 18xx.
-He and his partner and brother-in-law, Gill, set up a mercantile in the gold fields of Georgetown?
-He later settled in San Francisco and was involved in xxxx.
-According to his daughter, Uncle Dr. arranged for and his partners purchased the land where Lucy (Clark) and James Shinn settled in 1856 with their children Charles and Annie.
+Uncle Dr. was the first Clark family member to come to California in 1850 across the plains.
+He and his partner and brother-in-law, Gill, set up a mercantile in the gold fields of Georgetown.
+Uncle Dr. later settled in San Francisco.
+According to his daughter, Lue Tichenor, Uncle Dr. and partners arranged for the purchase of the land where Lucy (Clark) and James Shinn settled in 1856 with their children Charles and Annie. (see references).

-Milicent visited Connecticut in 1879, the year after her dear sister and uncle died.
+Milicent visited Farmington, Connecticut in 1879, the year after her dear sister and uncle died.
 Why Farmington?
-What relatives were there?
-Her mother Lucy Ellen Clark, Uncle Dr. Joseph W. Clark, and their siblings grew up in Farmington Connecticut.
+Her mother Lucy Ellen Clark, Uncle Dr. Joseph W. Clark, and their siblings grew up in Farmington, Connecticut.
+What relatives were there who they visited, dead and alive?
+[TBD]

 Of later saints, akin to these in blood-